Find out about Derwen College: an Ofsted Outstanding independent specialist college based in Gobowen, near Oswestry, Shropshire.

 About Visit Derwen

-These outlets provide valuable work placements for our students.
-By visiting the college outlets you are helping to support our students on their learning journey at Derwen College.
+The outlets at Derwen provide valuable work placements for our students.
+When the College commercial area reopens, you can support our students on their learning journey by visiting the outlets.

 For more detailed information about Derwen College please use the menu in the top right of the website.